MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/implementation/contoso/scope.md

 ## Business Continuity and Disaster Recovery

-Core Contoso North Star platform components across all regions consider an active-active design i.e. Identity, Management and Networking are considered as highly available in all regions and can function independent of each other.
+Core Contoso enterprise-scale platform components across all regions consider an active-active design i.e. Identity, Management and Networking are considered as highly available in all regions and can function independent of each other.

 Contoso has defined the following BCDR guidelines when applications are moved to Azure, to allow application owners to ensure their applications (either cloud native apps or traditional IaaS workloads) are architected and deployed to meet HA an DR requirements:

 ### High availability

-* Application architectures should be built using a combination of Availability Zones across the North Europe and West Europe paired Azure regions.
+- Application architectures should be built using a combination of Availability Zones across the North Europe and West Europe paired Azure regions.
 More specifically, applications and their data should be synchronously replicated across Availability Zones within an Azure region (North Europe) for high-availability purposes, and asynchronously replicated across Azure regions (West Europe) for disaster recovery protection.
-* Azure services that provide native replication across Availability Zones should be used as a preference, such as Zone-Redundant Storage and Azure SQL DB.
+- Azure services that provide native replication across Availability Zones should be used as a preference, such as Zone-Redundant Storage and Azure SQL DB.
-* Stateless virtual machine workloads should be deployed across multiple instances in Availability Zones behind a Load Balancer standard or Application Gateway (v2).
+- Stateless virtual machine workloads should be deployed across multiple instances in Availability Zones behind a Load Balancer standard or Application Gateway (v2).
-* Stateful virtual machine workloads should leverage application-level replication across Availability Zones, such as SQL AlwaysOn.
+- Stateful virtual machine workloads should use application-level replication across Availability Zones, such as SQL AlwaysOn.
-* Stateful virtual machine workloads that do not support application level replication should use Azure Site Recovery Zonal-Replication (preview).
+- Stateful virtual machine workloads that do not support application level replication should use Azure Site Recovery Zonal-Replication (preview).

 ### Disaster Recovery

-* Application architectures should use native application replication technologies such as SQL AlwaysOn, for stateful virtual machines in order to replicate data from one Azure region (North Europe) region to the paired Azure region (West Europe).
+- Application architectures should use native application replication technologies such as SQL AlwaysOn, for stateful virtual machines in order to replicate data from one Azure region (North Europe) region to the paired Azure region (West Europe).
-* Applications should use Azure Site Recovery to replicate stateful virtual machines that do not support application-level replication.
+- Applications should use Azure Site Recovery to replicate stateful virtual machines that do not support application-level replication.
-* Stateless virtual machine workloads can be quickly re-created (or pre-provisioned) in the paired Azure region (West Europe).
+- Stateless virtual machine workloads can be quickly re-created (or preprovisioned) in the paired Azure region (West Europe).
 Alternatively, Azure Site Recovery could also be used.
-* For externally facing applications that must always be available, an active/active or active/passive deployment pattern across the North Europe and West Europe regions should be used, utilizing either Azure Front Door or Azure Traffic Manager to ensure applications are accessible at all times even if one of the Azure regions is not available.
+- For externally facing applications that must always be available, an active/active or active/passive deployment pattern across the North Europe and West Europe regions should be used, utilizing either Azure Front Door or Azure Traffic Manager to ensure applications are accessible at all times even if one of the Azure regions is not available.
-* Applications should be transformed and modernized where possible to use Azure PaaS services that provide native replication techniques across regions, such as Cosmos DB, Azure SQL DB, and Azure Key Vault.
+- Applications should be transformed and modernized where possible to use Azure PaaS services that provide native replication techniques across regions, such as Azure Cosmos DB, Azure SQL DB, and Azure Key Vault.

 ### Backup

 Azure Backup is the native backup solution built into the platform and is recommended to use for all supported services.
 In cases where it is not supported, other options need to be considered by the application team in charge of the respective landing zone to ensure data consistency and business continuity.

 The platform team will provide a HA/DR baseline for VM backup policies across Azure, which will be deployed to each landing zone through policy.
 This will ensure that each resource group within a landing zone containing virtual machines has a Backup Vault and that the backup setting is enabled.
 Additionally, the platform team will collect backup diagnostic data in the central Log Analytics instance, providing a horizontal view over the entire backup estate.